dboddie-canonical-work/disgorged-docs/snapcraft-overview.rst

 The typical snap build process centres on iterating over the configuration of *parts*, *plugins* and *interfaces* within this snapcraft.yaml file:

 -  **parts** are the raw building blocks of a snap, used to collect and build binaries and their dependencies.
--  `plugins <snapcraft-plugins.md>`__ are used within parts to better integrate projects using languages and framework.
+-  :ref:`plugins <snapcraft-plugins>` are used within parts to better integrate projects using languages and framework.
--  `interfaces <interface-management.md>`__ enable resources from one snap to be shared with another, and with the host system.
+-  :ref:`interfaces <interface-management>` enable resources from one snap to be shared with another, and with the host system.

-The following lists how you might want to approach building a new snap for your application with `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__: 1. describe your application with `top-level metadata <snapcraft-top-level-metadata.md>`__ 1. use `parts metadata <snapcraft-parts-metadata.md>`__ to import and build your application and its dependencies - incorporate *plugins* within parts to easily integrate applications using specific languages and frameworks, or work with binary files directly.
-You can also `write your own <writing-local-plugins.md>`__ plugin. - use `plugin metadata <supported-plugins.md>`__ to locate your project, or sync with a remote repository - set build dependencies, if required, and any run-time dependencies 1. add `interface metadata <snapcraft-app-and-service-metadata.md>`__ to connect external system resources to your application
+The following lists how you might want to approach building a new snap for your application with :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`: 1. describe your application with :ref:`top-level metadata <snapcraft-top-level-metadata>` 1. use :ref:`parts metadata <snapcraft-parts-metadata>` to import and build your application and its dependencies - incorporate *plugins* within parts to easily integrate applications using specific languages and frameworks, or work with binary files directly.
+You can also :ref:`write your own <writing-local-plugins>` plugin. - use :ref:`plugin metadata <supported-plugins>` to locate your project, or sync with a remote repository - set build dependencies, if required, and any run-time dependencies 1. add :ref:`interface metadata <snapcraft-app-and-service-metadata>` to connect external system resources to your application

 .. raw:: html